-The stabbings continues and terror grows daily and yes, the Jew shouts "Shema Yisrael" when he sees death before him
+The stabbings continue and terror grows daily and yes, the Jew shouts "Shema Yisrael" when he sees death before him.

 And herein lies the real meaning of the struggle.
 And herein lies the shame of the struggle.